On construction of k-regular maps to Grassmannians via algebras of socle dimension two: Introduction

 The map $\pi$ restricted to $\Hilb_k(\mathbb{A}^n, 0)$ has an explicit description as the associated-graded-algebra map, see~\S\ref{ssec:ideas2} for details.
 In particular, all elements of a fiber of $\pi$ share the same Hilbert function.

-The \BBname{}-decomposition has many connected components.
-First, the points of $\Hilb_k^{\Gmult}(\mathbb{A}^n)$ are just subschemes $Z \subset \mathbb{A}^n$ whose ideals are homogeneous with respect to the standard grading.
+The points of $\Hilb_k^{\Gmult}(\mathbb{A}^n)$ correspond to subschemes $Z \subset \mathbb{A}^n$ whose ideals are homogeneous with respect to the standard grading.
 Thus, this scheme has at least as many connected components as there are Hilbert functions $H$: \begin{small}